 Subscribe to the channel and get alerts so you don't miss a new posting!
 Just copy and paste this link into your browser.

-Tax Receipts for 2016 are being mailed out with your daughters tuck bill shortly this fall.
+For 2016 are being mailed out with your daughters tuck bill shortly this fall.
 Please keep these tax receipts in safe keeping for next spring when you are filing your tax returns.

 There are a number of items that are available for Tan families to purchase!
 Call us at the office and we can give you more details and pricing on the items listed!